FailAcademy/learning/html-css-essentials/adp-vancouver/_lessons/week-04/04-auth-client.md

 ---

+## Exercise 1

+You have been provided with the initial React component for the login & signup forms in `AccountForm.js`.
+In this exercise use `react-final-form` to add field validation and error handling.
+You'll also need to write a stub method for submitting user credentials.
+We'll complete the login and signup requests in the next exercise.

+---

+## Exercise 2

+Composing queries

+---

+## Exercise 3

+Setting up the Viewer context

+---

+## Exercise 4

+Protecting routes using the Viewer context & refetching on login

+---

 ## Lab Activity

-In todays Lab, we'll spend the day writing the necessary code to perform login and signup from our client application, as well as write the necessary (client-side) code to restrict the display of pages when a user is not signed in.
+In todays Lab, we'll spend the day completing the necessary code to perform login and signup from our client application, as well as write the necessary (client-side) code to restrict the display of pages when a user is not signed in.
 This will be the final day of in-class work on boomtown.
-We can also make use of this time to address any concerns you might have and tie up loose ends with your project before the weekend.
+We can also make use of this time to address any concerns you might have and tie up loose ends with your project.

 ---